 COVID Relief Itemized List Expected to be Released

 The conference process between the Senate and House began with an organizational meeting on Friday evening.
 Committees met for the first time on Saturday, at which time the Senate conferees made their first offer.
 The House is expected to respond to the first round sometime today.
 The committees have until the close of business on Monday to reconcile at which time unresolved differences will bump up to the Appropriations Chairs.
-As more numbers are reported, The Children’s Campaign will update this Capitol Report on our website.
+As more numbers are reported, American Children’s Campaign will update this Capitol Report on our website.

 At this point in time, as a child advocacy organization, we can say with certainty that, overall, we are concerned.